unicef-drp/GeoSight-OS-Documentation/src/developer/documentation/easy-workflow.md

 1. Press ``Ctl-Shift-V`` to open a preview of the page you are currently working in.
 2. Drag and drop the preview tab to the right side of the editing environment for a side-by-side view.

+## Leaving the editor viewer

+Click the 'hamburger' menu and go to the repository.